 ON THIS PAGE: You will find information about how many children have this type of tumor each year and some general survival information.
 Remember, survival rates depend on several factors.
-To see other pages in this guide, use the colored boxes on the right side of your screen, or click “Next” at the bottom.
+To see other pages, use the menu on the side of your screen.

 Statistics should be interpreted with caution.
 It is not possible to tell a person how long he or she will live with a germ cell tumor.
 Because survival statistics are measured in five-year intervals, they may not represent advances made in the treatment or diagnosis of this tumor.
 Learn more about understanding statistics .

 Statistics adapted from the National Cancer Institute (NCI)

 To continue reading this guide, use the menu on the side of your screen to select another section.